Sigenot

 Sigenot destroys the forest fighting Hildebrand.
 Cpg.
 67 fol.
 77v.

 Sigenot is an anonymous Middle High German poem about the legendary hero Dietrich von Bern, the counterpart of the historical Ostrogothic king Theodoric the Great in Germanic heroic legend.
 It is one of the so-called fantastical (aventiurehaft) Dietrich poems, so called because it more closely resembles a courtly romance than a heroic epic.
 It was likely written in the Alemannic dialect area, no later than 1300.

 The poem concerns Dietrich's fight with the eponymous giant Sigenot, who defeats Dietrich and takes him prisoner.
 Dietrich must be rescued by his mentor Hildebrand, who himself is defeated by the giant but manages to escape with the help of the dwarf Eggerich and kill the giant.

-The Sigenot exists in two principle versions.
+The Sigenot exists in two principal versions.
 It was by far the most popular of all Dietrich poems, being transmitted in eight extant manuscripts and twenty-one printings until 1661.
 It inspired various artistic depictions as well.
 It is nevertheless not regarded very highly as a work of art and has received little scholarly attention.